Choosing between Grain and tl;dv for meeting intelligence comes down to five questions:

 Do you want meeting intelligence as a standalone tool, or as part of a system that also tells you who to call, when to engage, and what to say?

-In short, here's what we recommend:
+In short, here is what we recommend:

-However, it only records one meeting at a time, offers no multi-meeting analytics, and its desktop capture currently works only on Apple Silicon Macs.
+However, it only records one meeting at a time, offers no multi-meeting analytics, and its Desktop Capture currently works only on Apple Silicon Macs.

 tl;dv is a multilingual meeting assistant for global teams that need broad language coverage and cross-meeting insights.
 It transcribes in 30+ languages, supports multi-meeting AI reports that analyze patterns across hundreds of calls, and offers a Free Forever plan with unlimited recordings.